Kaiser-Yang/Kaiser-Yang.github.io/_posts/2025-5-16-question-and-answer.md

 - `s`: Create or update the index for the archive.
 The index helps the linker find the symbols faster.
 - `t`: List the contents of the archive.
-- `x`: Extract the files from the archive.
+- `x`: Extract files from the archive.
-- `d`: Delete the files from the archive.
+- `d`: Delete files from the archive.

 ## What is CDNs?